WHOI-ITP/ITP-MATLAB/README.md

 ```
 The function returns the requested profiles:
 ```
-1539 profiles returned in 2.68 seconds
+1546 profiles returned in 2.68 seconds
 ```
-`profiles` can be investigated to see the available fields
+`profiles` can be investigated to see the available properties
 ```
 >> profiles
 profiles =
-  1539×1 struct array with fields:
+    1546×1 Profile array with properties:
+        system_number
+        profile_number
         latitude
         longitude
-    serialTime
+        serial_time
         pressure
         temperature
-    cruise
-    station
-    salt
+        salinity
 ```
-Using the above data, scatter plot the locations of all the stations on a map (requires MATLAB mapping toolbox)
+Scatter plot the locations of all the stations on a map (requires MATLAB mapping toolbox)

 ```
 worldmap([70, 90], [-180, 180]);